Hermes: Efficient Global Homomorphic Aggregation over Mutable Packed Ciphertexts: Security and Performance Analysis

-We analyze the security of Hermes under the standard indistinguishability under chosen-plaintext attack (IND-CPA) model, instantiated using the BFV fully homomorphic encryption (FHE) scheme.
-Our system assumes a passive, honest-but-curious adversary with full access to encrypted database contents, including ciphertexts before and after updates, as well as query results.
+We analyze the security of Hermes under the standard indistinguishability under chosen-plaintext attack (IND-CPA) model, instantiated using BFV~\cite{FV2012}.
+We assume a passive, honest-but-curious adversary with full access to encrypted database contents, including ciphertexts before and after updates, as well as query results.
 The adversary may observe ciphertext structure, slot layout, and numerical patterns in decrypted outputs but is assumed to follow protocol without actively deviating from the query logic.
+All mutation operands, including inserted and deleted values, are encrypted by the client prior to transmission using the same BFV public key.
+The server therefore processes only ciphertexts and public plaintext masks, and never observes any plaintext payload values during insertion or deletion.
+However, the server does not record low-level timing, memory access, or power traces: Preventing side-channel attacks is beyond the scope.